duclos-cavalcanti/serve/README.md

 ![example](./.assets/snap.png)

 ## Dependencies
-It simply uses Go's built in libraries.
+It simply uses Go's built in libraries and the amazing [tcell](https://github.com/gdamore/tcell) library.
 So to be able to compile the project, it is only needed to have `Go` installed on your system
 ### Arch
 ```sh
 sudo pacman -S go